Exploring Cross-model Neuronal Correlations in the Context of Predicting Model Performance and Generalizability: Discussion

 These experimental results indicate that our proposed correlation score can effectively demonstrate connections and relationships across diverse neural networks.
 While these findings are still preliminary, we assert that this score can potentially offer insights into various factors including:

-\begin{itemize} \item \textbf{Architectural size impact:} Smaller architectures tend to exhibit higher correlation with other networks due to their simplicity and shared properties with most neural networks.
-As networks increase in complexity, this correlation diminishes, reflecting the nuanced decision-making processes that diverge from standard neural network behaviors.
-Calculating partial correlations, especially for the final layers of the networks, can yield more interpretable insights. \item \textbf{Layer depth impact:} Evaluation of the partial correlation metric on the earlier layers is typically less accurate since the final layers tend to capture more sophisticated and significant representations of the data. \item \textbf{Performance implications:} Lower correlations may correlate with poorer model performance, indicating that neuron activations deviate from the expected patterns necessary for accurate decision-making. \item \textbf{Robustness:} A strong correlation with a robust model may suggest a level of robustness within another model as well. \end{itemize}
+\begin{itemize} \item \textbf{Architectural size impact:} Shallower architectures tend to exhibit higher correlation with other networks due to their simplicity and shared properties with most neural networks.
+A greater number of neurons per layer can contribute to a higher correlation score, as it allows for the recognition of a broader range of similar patterns with increased neural capacity. \item \textbf{Layer depth impact:} Calculating partial correlations can yield more interpretable insights.
+Evaluation of the partial correlation metric on the earlier layers is typically less accurate since the final layers tend to capture more sophisticated and significant representations of the data. \item \textbf{Performance implications:} Lower correlations may correlate with poorer model performance, indicating that neuron activations deviate from the expected patterns necessary for accurate decision-making. \end{itemize}

 We further note that despite the valuable insights provided by the proposed correlation method, a principle drawback lies in the suboptimal performance in terms of time complexity for obtaining this score.
 Moreover, when dealing with larger models, a more efficient approach for calculating correlation with improved time complexity and precision may be necessary.
 Another limitation of our current methodology is the inability to pinpoint the exact reasons behind a low correlation score.
 However, if a high correlation is observed between two networks, where one is recognized for its accuracy and robustness, there is a strong indication that the other network is also performing well and likely to generalize.
 Nevertheless, this inference is not entirely precise.